AK-26David/AK-26David/README.md

 - 🔭 I’m currently working on **Machine Learning and Quantum Computing**

-- 🌱 I’m currently learning **Advanced Algorithms and Artificial Intelligence**
+- 🌱 I’m currently learning **basics of Machine Learning for future implementation.**

 - 👯 I’m looking to collaborate on **Research Projects**

-- 🤔 I’m looking for help with **Linux, Git, PL/SQL, SQL**
+- 🤔 I’m looking for help with **Linux, Git, Deep Learning and Machine Learning Project implementations.**

+- 😣 I want to improve my proficiency in **Python.**

 - 💬 Ask me about **anything related to programming or technology!**